ddeutils/ddedocs/docs/services/index.md

 - It offers a **Lot of Integration Opportunities** for creating a comprehensive data ecosystem.

-Overall, the **MDS** centerpiece is about democratizing data usage:
+Overall, the **Modern Data Stack** centerpiece is about democratizing data usage:
 ^^Making data more accessible, covering different dimensions of business, improving analytics capabilities, and simplifying the infrastructure^^.